AbhishekYadav011/AzureGraphApiSample/README.md

 The console application:

 - Acquires an access token from Azure AD using its own identity (without a user).
-- It then calls the Microsoft Graph `/users` endpoint to retrieve a list of users, which it then displays on the screen (as a Json blob).
+- For getting user list the Microsoft Graph `/users` endpoint to retrieve a list of users using UserList.java class, which it then displays on the screen (as a Json blob).
+- For getting app list the Microsoft Graph `/applications` endpoint to retrieve a list of applications using AppList.java class.
+- For registring an App using Microsoft Graph api '/applications' with post request using RegisterApp.java class.

 ![Topology](./ReadmeFiles/topology.png)